alvaro-osvaldo-tm/markdown-repository/support/repositories/workflows/systems engineering/System Statement Concept Workflow.md

    1. **Base System Statement:**
       - > [!note] If become hard to develop the '[System Statement](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Statement)' , develops preliminary the system vision to create context for the mission discussion and if need back the [Problem Agreement](../../../../documents/enterprise/agreements/Problem%20Agreement.md) or the 'stakeholder needs'.
       - > [!constraint] If the related activity document is not explicit, it must be interpreted as the [Statement of Work](../../../../documents/enterprise/agreements/Statement%20of%20Work.md) document.
-      - > [!constraint] The [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) always should reflect the 'System Vision' section, a change in any the diagram or in the section will require an update in the another.
+      - > [!constraint] The [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) always should reflect the 'System Vision' section, a change in any the diagram or in the section will require an update in the another.
       1. Based in the [Problem Agreement](../../../../documents/enterprise/agreements/Problem%20Agreement.md), elicite or refine the [System Statement](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Statement) section with:
-         - > [!note] You can use the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) and the storytelling approach to create the vision
+         - > [!note] You can use the [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) and the storytelling approach to create the vision
          - > [!note] The system vision development is an iterative work, do not expect a 'single-shot' approach to develop a mature vision
          - > [!constraint] The 'System Vision' must follow the 'System Mission' structure.
          1. The 'System Mission'
          2. The 'System Vision'.
-            1. Update the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) to reflect the 'System Vision'.
+            1. Update the [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) to reflect the 'System Vision'.
          3. The 'System Purpose' based in the 'System Vision'
          4. The 'System Goals' based in the 'System Purpose'
-      2. If necessary refine both the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) and the [As-Is Diagram](../../../../documents/engineering/As-Is%20Diagram.md)
+      2. If necessary refine both the [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) and the [As-Is Diagram](../../../../documents/engineering/As-Is%20Diagram.md)
    2. **Solution Limitations:**
       - > [!note] This will help to constraint the problem agreement
       1. Identify internal and external constraints, and limitations, both for the project and the solution that can affect the needs.